 I love the old door we found for the pantry at Charles Phillips Antiques in Theodore, AL. The textured glass is one long piece that slides in from the top.
 It came from France.
 The blue light inside the pantry is from our "coffee station." - How pampered I feel!

-The island top is Acacia wood, which is what Noah used to build the ark.
-It has antibacterial qualities, but alas, I still have to clean it.
+The island top is Acacia wood, which is mentioned 29 times in the Bible and was used in the construction of the tabernacle.
+It supposedly has antibacterial properties, but alas, I must still clean it.
 When my grandmother Harrison asked me, "What would you like to have from my house someday?"
 The only thing I requested was the cookie jar that is on the shelf.

 The white beachy-beadboard was removed from the side of the counter that faces the keeping room (or, the "baton-twirling" room) and replaced with hickory.
 The marble is honed for a rougher, natural look.
 We decided to pretend to be European and not worry about scratches and stains.
 Italians live with their marble for hundreds of years and don't seem too stressed about it.
 So far, we haven't fallen apart.